Music of Angola: Kizomba

 The most popular genre today is kizomba.
 Kizomba is a partnered social dance, that is quickly gaining worldwide attention, especially in Europe and North America.
 Discussions about kizomba employ words such as ‘connected,’ ‘sensual’ and ‘intimate,’ creating dance experiences and a wider scene laden with affect and underlying eroticism.
 The kizomba rhythm and movement is derived from an up-beat semba, meaning “a touch of the bellies,” which is a characteristic posture of the dance.

 Kizomba supports a fairly large number of artists singing in both English and Portuguese.
 The biggest producer in the Kizomba field is Nelo Paim who works in conjunction with Afonso Quintas and LS Productions.
-Eduardo Paim, Nelos's older brother, has released 10 albums and appeared in concerts worldwide.
+Eduardo Paím, Nelos's older brother, has released 10 albums and appeared in concerts worldwide.